 It is important to know that earnings from renting a furnished dwelling – your principal or secondary residence in short or long term – are taxable to income tax.
 They must therefore be mentioned in the tax return to be filed before the deadline.

-Below € 32,900 of earnings per year, two tax regimes to choose from: the micro-BIC and the actual scheme.
+Below € 32,900 of earnings per year, two tax regimes to choose between: the micro-BIC and the scheme of deduction of real expenses.

 - Either the income generated in 2016 is less than or equal to € 32,900, and in this case the taxpayers have a choice between the two schemes;